mharoonabid/MiniGoogle-DSA/README.md

 ### 4. Basic Setup
-The search engine relies on four sequential steps to process raw data and generate indices.
-But you can run this entire build process automatically using the provided scripts. **Ensure you are in root directory (`MiniGoogle-DSA/`).**
+You can run this entire build process automatically using the provided scripts. **Ensure you are in root directory (`MiniGoogle-DSA/`).**

 **Linux/MacOS**
 ```